DizzyEggg/PokeExpansion/README.md

 Installation:

-Step one: //download needed tools
+Step 1 - download needed tools:

 - Download devkitpro.
 Follow the instructions.
 (Note: you can only install devkitARM)